 PreEmptive logo

-According to NIST’s National Vulnerability Database, six vulnerability categories have grown from 68% to over 84% of the total number of reported vulnerabilities in just the past four years.
+According to NIST’s National Vulnerability Database, six vulnerability categories have grown from 68% to over 84% of reported vulnerabilities in the past four years.

-What these categories have in common are the tools hackers rely upon to probe, discover, and exploit these increasingly mainstream vulnerabilities.
+These categories have in common the tools hackers rely upon to probe, discover, and exploit these increasingly mainstream vulnerabilities.
 Specifically, hackers begin with application debuggers and reverse engineering tools to pick apart and modify applications.
 These “programmatic hacks” have led to many of today’s most devastating application and data exploits.

 Magic1